dos-group/bellamy-runtime-prediction/README.md

     [source / conda] activate bellamyV1

-#### Resolve Conflict
-Due to a conflicting dependency, we additionally need to execute:

-    pip uninstall -y dataclasses

 ## Hyperparameter Optimization
-During Model-Pretraining, we use [Ray Tune](https://docs.ray.io/en/releases-1.1.0/tune/index.html) and [Optuna](https://optuna.org/) to carry out a small search for optimized hyperparameters.
+During Model-Pretraining, we use [Ray Tune](https://docs.ray.io/en/releases-1.1.0/tune/index.html) and [Optuna](https://optuna.org/) to carry out a search for optimized hyperparameters.
 As of now, we draw 12 trials using [Optuna](https://optuna.org/) from a manageable search space.
 All details are listed in the `config.yml` and are in most cases directly passed to the respective functions / methods / classes in [Ray Tune](https://docs.ray.io/en/releases-1.1.0/tune/index.html).
+For instance, it can be inferred from the `config.yml` file that we used the [ASHAScheduler](https://docs.ray.io/en/releases-1.1.0/tune/api_docs/schedulers.html?highlight=asha#asha-tune-schedulers-ashascheduler) implemented in Ray Tune to early terminate bad trials, pause trials, clone trials, and alter hyperparameters of a running trial.
+Also, we used Optuna's default sampler, namely [TPESampler](https://optuna.readthedocs.io/en/v2.3.0/reference/generated/optuna.samplers.TPESampler.html), to provide trial suggestions.

 ## Example: Pretraining of Models